mauLovera/PR--graphql-practice/README.md

     nationality: String!
   }

-  // almost like the routes of a REST api type Query {
+  // defining the type of return whenever that resolver is queried type Query {
     users: [User!]
     // when querying users if it returns an array, each element must be of type User